avantrec/soco-cli/README.md

 #### `sonos-discover` options

 Without options, `sonos-discover` will execute the discovery process and complete silently.
+Other options:

 - **`--print, -p`**: Prints the results of a discovery, including the networks that were searched.
 - **`--show-local-speaker-cache, -s`**: Read and print the current contents of the speaker cache.